-Prerequisite: CHE 1510 and 1520 both with a grade of C or higher (not to include C-)
+Prerequisite: CHE 1510, 1511, 1520 and 1521 all with a grade of C or higher (not to include C-)

 CHE 3520 INSTRUMENTAL ANALYSIS

 The operation and fundamentals of standard laboratory instruments including spectrophotometers, electroanalytical equipment, gas chromatographs, high performance liquid chromatographs, and inorganic analysis methods.
 Three hours of lecture and three hours of laboratory each week.